-We are mindful of our responsibility as an institutional investor and shareholder and exercise our voting rights for
+We are mindful of our responsibility as an institutional investor and shareholder and exercise our voting rights for companies limited by shares in a consistent, systematic and traceable way and in accordance with the principles of good corporate governance.

 In 2024, we publicly released our voting rights policy and voting behaviour analysis for the first time and also exercised voting rights to our directly held international shares.
 In total, we took part in 224 votes and rejected 19 per cent of agenda items, most of which concerned remuneration, the appointment of members of boards of directors and auditors, and changes to articles of association and capital structure.